His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd),

 Click here for the Governor’s official website.

-His Honour the Honourable John Hardy AO, Administrator of the Northern Territory
+Her Honour the Honourable Vicki O'Halloran AM, Administrator of the Northern Territory

 Click here for the Administrator's official website.

 Her Excellency Professor The Honourable Kate Warner AM, Governor of Tasmania

 Tasmania's 28th Governor, Her Excellency Professor the Honourable Kate Warner AM, was sworn to Office at Government House on Wednesday 10 December 2014.

 Previously she was Professor, Faculty of Law, at the University of Tasmania and Director of the Tasmanian Law Reform Institute.
 She had also in her career at the University held the positions of Dean, Faculty of Law, and Head of School.